Saint Nicholas Society of the City of New York: Governance

 The Society has several Officers including President, four Vice presidents, Secretary, Treasurer, historian, Genealogist, Assistant Genealogist, Chaplains, and Physicians.
 Members are appointed to a Board of Managers annually, and have three members for each Class or year who serve between a one and a five-year term.

 Membership

 Members are men descended from men who lived in the State of New York prior to 1785.

+The colors of the society are orange and symbolic of the Dutch settlement of New York.

 Notable members, speakers and award winners

 Speakers and award winners – Governors, Mayors, Presidents, Authors, and Philanthropists.